BradleyChatha/jcli/README.md

 Basically, we change `@CommandDefault` to `@Command`, then we just pass a pattern (yes, commands can have multiple names!) as the first parameter for the `@Command` UDA, and move the description into the second parameter.

-Command patterns can have spaces in them, to allow for a multi-word, fluent interface for your tool.
+Command patterns cannot have spaces in them, but you can group commands, creating command hierachies (~~described later~~ not described yet).

 As a bit of a difference, let's test the code first: